TokyoVrPlayground/AppTrackingTransparencySampleForUE4/README.md

 https://www.unrealengine.com/marketplace/ja/product/e8a0a0ed3f4b45e4b43723cf8e243735

-## Must be built with Xcode 12 and the iOS 14 SDK or later.
+## Must be built with Xcode 12 and the iOS 14 SDK or later and C++  project(Not Blueprint project).

+You Must to follow the steps below.

+1. Install this plugin with Epic Games Launcher.
+2. Copy this plugin ("EpicGames/UE_4.26/Engine/Plugins/Marketplace/ATTPR") to your project plugin folder("Your_project_folder/Plugins").
+3. Uninstall  this plugin with Epic Games Launcher.

 ## Must be running on iOS 14.5 or later.